 Disney has long been one of the most innovative names in entertainment, from groundbreaking animation to the acquisition and development of blockbuster franchises like Marvel and Star Wars.
 But before it got into the acquisition game, Disney’s partnership with Pixar introduced computer animation to the world and opened up a new realm of possibility in film.

-Through Disney+, Disney has made it easier than ever before to enjoy Pixar’s diverse catalog, from its beautiful shorts to the features themselves.
-With all that content available, however, it’s not a matter of what can I watch but what should I watch?
+Through Disney+, Disney has made it easier than ever to enjoy Pixar’s diverse catalog, from its beautiful shorts to the features themselves.
+With all that content available, however, it’s not a matter of what can you watch but what should you watch?
 These are the best Pixar films currently streaming on Disney+.

 - New on Disney+